suffolklibraries/sljekyll/about/case-studies/index.md

   title="I can reserve as many as I want, free of charge" text="I have 3-4 eBooks on the go that I like to read and audio books for the car.
 I can reserve as many as I want, free of charge.”
 But Angie doesn’t just use the library service for books: “I’ve brought my daughter to the baby sessions.
 My younger daughter does the Summer Reading Challenge.
 I’ve even attended a knit and natter group.” – <cite>Angle Lee-Foster , Framlingham Library customer</cite>"
 %}

+{%
+  include z-bar.html
+  src="case-studies/brandon-and-matilda.jpg"
+  alt="Two young people in T-shirts in front of Ipswich County Library." layout-reverse="true" color="white" bg-color="custom-bg-corporate" title="More than stacking shelves and loaning books" text="Brandon and Matilda did a one week placement in Ipswich as part of a programme with National Citizens Service.
+They set up a wedding venue, ran a slime workshop, set up fundraising initiatives, read with children taking part in the Summer Reading Challenge and organised an afternoon tea in support of mental health awareness.
+“The management here is lovely, they welcomed us with open arms.
+Every suggestion was taken on board.
+They’re so eager to have volunteers.”. – <cite>Brandon and Matilda, Ipswich County Library volunteers</cite>"
+%}